BuildOnViction/privacyjs/README.md

 - Total hide the transaction signer on private send and withdraw
 - Integrate to Maxbet, standardlize the transaction flow for Dapp.

-### TODO
-- [ ] replace aes-js by other lib for using in encrypting amount and mask
-- [ ] Remove bigi use bn.js instead because of poor documentation and no-longer support
-- [ ] Remove ecurve use elliptic instead because of poor documentation and no-longer support
-- [ ] Support high level api for instantly use: deposit, check balance, withdraw, privatesend - right now just low-level apis for interacting with Smart-contract and generating fields following  the protocol
-- [ ] Support auto RingCT and bullet-proof (with auto select, mix spending utxos, noising array utxos)
-- [ ] Use type flows for helping other developer understand the structure, bytes length of fiels in privacy protocol

 Usage
 -----